hortonworks/cloudbreak/docs/index.md

 `Public in account:` share it with others in the account

-###Manage templates
+###Manage resources
-Using manage templates you can create infrastructure templates.
+Using manage resources you can create infrastructure templates.

 **Amazon AWS**